HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “ temperature is better than climate in the 4th sentence.
+I am happy to know it’s better to say “ when you are blessed” in the 5th sentence.

 ★★★★★